DAIRY - Modern-day pasteurization

 This milk will not culture into yogurt, sour cream, or any truly cultured food at all.
 Properly cultured yogurt, sour cream, creme fraiche, etc develop a wonderful thickness unique to the bacterial life in it, and has it's own thick texture and tart flavor.
 (I always take a large spoon and do one turn in the top of my home-made yogurt to see the beautiful thick blob turned up from the inside.)
-But yogurts made from ultra-pasteurized milk will always contain starches and thickeners in it (tapioca starch, modified food starch [which is corn-based], gelatin, etc) because otherwise the product would be thin and runny, uncultured, not at all recognizable as true yogurt or sour cream or any other cultured dairy product.
+But yogurts made from ultra-pasteurized milk will always contain starches and thickeners in them (tapioca starch, modified food starch [which is corn-based], gelatin, etc) because otherwise the product would be thin and runny, uncultured, not at all recognizable as true yogurt or sour cream or any other cultured dairy product.

 I know this from experience!
 I found out by accident when trying to make Creme Fraiche one day.